-Under decision of the general shareholders' meeting we were appointed on 31 July 2020 for the first time to audit the Group's financial statements.
-Our appointment to audit the Group's financial statements is renewed every two years under decision of the general shareholders' meeting, and the total uninterrupted period of engagement is 1 year.
+Under decision of the general shareholders' meeting we were appointed on 31 July 2020 for the first time to audit the Group's consolidated financial statements.
+Our appointment to audit the Group's consolidated financial statements is renewed every two years under decision of the general shareholders' meeting, and the total uninterrupted period of engagement is 2 years.

-We confirm that our audit opinion expressed in the Opinion section of our report is consistent with the additional report presented to the Group and its Audit Committee together with this independent auditor's report.
+We confirm that our audit opinion expressed in the Opinion section of our report is consistent with the additional report presented to the Group and its Audit Committee.